yipengsun/umd_phd_thesis/slides.md

 :::
 ::: {.column width=50%}

-- Upgrade of the LHCb Upstream Tracker (UT)
+- Upgrade of the LHCb detector
     - \color{gray}UT upgrade
     - The LHCb online system